kylechui/learn-latex/content/getting_started.md

 \end{document}
 ```
-This final portion begins the actual document, using a document *environment*
+This final portion begins the actual document, using a document environment.
+The
-(more on that later).
-The section header does what you think it does.
+section header does what you think it does.

 ## Syntax